thureindev/progress/README.md

-## This repo is the record of my progress.
-Dear future employers, hiring managers and collegues; please check progress-journald.md
+## Dear future employers, hiring managers and collegues; please check progress-journald.md
+- This repo is the record of my progress.

 Hello, I'm Thurein.
 In 2022 March, I started learning MERN stack.
 In 2023 August I prepared my portfolio and started looking for web developer job in Thailand.